PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_iOS.md

 ```
 * A goal (required) – tracking request will trigger a conversion for the goal of the website being tracked with this ID.

-* Revenue (optional) – a monetary value that was generated as revenue by this goal conversion.
+* `revenue` (optional) – a monetary value that was generated as revenue by this goal conversion.

 ### Tracking ecommerce transactions
 *Requires Analytics*

 Ecommerce transactions (in-app purchases) can be tracked to help you improve your business strategy.
-To track a transaction you must provide two required values - the transaction identifier and grandTotal.
-Optionally, you can also provide values for subtotal, tax, shipping cost, discount and list of purchased items as in the example below.
-You can read more about ecommerce transactions [here](https://piwik.org/docs/ecommerce-analytics/):
+To track a transaction you must provide two required values - the transaction identifier and `grandTotal`.
+Optionally, you can also provide values for `subTotal`, `tax`, `shippingCost`, `discount` and list of purchased items as in the example below.
+You can read more about e-commerce transactions [here](https://piwik.org/docs/ecommerce-analytics/):
 ```
 [[PiwikTracker sharedInstance] sendTransaction:[PiwikTransaction transactionWithBlock:^(PiwikTransactionBuilder *builder) {
     builder.identifier = @"transactionID";